It’s easy to get snowed under by the jargon. Here’s a quick run-through of the terminology you might come across:

 Can refer to the curly cable that goes from the phone to the handset or to ‘line cord’ – the flat cable that runs between a wall socket and the phone.

 Computer Telephony Integration.
-The ability to connect a computer to a telephone.
+The ability to connect a computer to a telephone or business communications system.

 Or more simply ‘port’ – a point of access to a computerised system for transmitting or receiving data.
 Basically it’s a socket.